CannonPhelps/gzwmap-Forked/README.md

 # IMPORTANT INFO!!!
-This project is not being actively maintained but is open to PRs and contributors.
+This project is a fork of another project found here [](https://github.com/robertarnorsson/gzwmap).
+It has since been archived and I am going to be maintaining and host this for the near feature and hopefully longer!

 ## About